 Combustion

 Combustion refers to fire, or more specifically, the ability to create fire where none exists.
-Fire can keep you warm, be a source of light, and help signal for help.
+Fire can keep you warm, be a source of light, and help signal for rescue.
 Fire allows you to boil water, cook food, and dry wet clothes.
 It can even assist in shelter building.

 While a knife is often regarded as the primary survival tool, fire is equally valuable.
 The simplest way to create fire is with… wait for it… a lighter.
 Yes, it’s not the most exciting or traditional option, but the simple Bic lighter is inexpensive, easy to carry, and very reliable.
 Make a habit of keeping one in your pocket.
 You never know when it might come in handy.